yubo-dev/driva-digital-broker/README.md

    cd driva-digital-broker
    ```

-2. **Build and Start the Docker containers for both frontend and backend:**
+2. **Build and Start the Docker containers for both frontend and backend in root folder:**
    ```bash
    npm run docker:build
    ```